acolite/acolite/README.md

 * cd into the new acolite directory `cd acolite`
 * run `python launch_acolite.py`

-## Ancillary and DEM data download
+## Ancillary and DEM/GED data download
 ACOLITE can automatically retrieve Copernicus DEM data (30 or 90 metre resolution) from the Amazon Web Services Public Datasets (e.g. https://registry.opendata.aws/copernicus-dem/).
 No account is necessary.
 The Copernicus 30 metre DEM is now the default DEM, but the use of a DEM needs to be set by dem_pressure=True.

-ACOLITE can automatically retrieve ancillary data (ozone, water vapour, pressure and wind speed) from the servers of the Ocean Biology Processing Group (OBPG) at NASA (https://oceandata.sci.gsfc.nasa.gov) and SRTM DEM data from NASA's Land Processes Distributed Active Archive Center (LP DAAC) at the USGS Earth Resources Observation and
+ACOLITE can automatically retrieve ancillary data (ozone, water vapour, pressure and wind speed) from the servers of the Ocean Biology Processing Group (OBPG) at NASA (https://oceandata.sci.gsfc.nasa.gov) and SRTM DEM and ASTER GED data from NASA's Land Processes Distributed Active Archive Center (LP DAAC) at the USGS Earth Resources Observation and
 Science (EROS) Center (https://e4ftl01.cr.usgs.gov/MEASURES/) for both resources an EarthData account is required: https://urs.earthdata.nasa.gov/users/new

-Your EarthData account needs to have approval for OB.DAAC Data Access and LP DAAC Data Pool to access the ancillary and SRTM DEM datasets.
+Your EarthData account needs to have approval for OB.DAAC Data Access and LP DAAC Data Pool to access the ancillary, SRTM DEM, and ASTER GED datasets.
 Login to your EarthData account to check Authorised Apps, and click Approve More Applications if necessary: https://urs.earthdata.nasa.gov/profile

 ACOLITE tries and retrieve the EARTHDATA_u and EARTHDATA_p (for username and password) from the system environment variables.
 Alternatively they can be specified in the processing settings file or the general ACOLITE config file at config/config.txt.